bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 There are however a few things that require additional configuration:
 - Compute Resources
 - Compute Profiles
+- Environmental Parameters

-## Finding Specific Names for Repos, the Quick Way
+## Finding Specific Names for Repos, Proxies, Content Views and Lifecycle Environments, the Quick Way
 There are numerous ways to find things in Satellite, however one of the quickest is the `hammer` command.
 Some useful commands to considering during this process are as follows:

 `hammer repository list` # lists all of the repos and their names (necessary for kickstarts)